What is Sustainability Appraisal?

 Strategic Environmental Assessment (SEA) is a legal requirement to comply with an EU Directive (2001/42/EC).
 The SEA Directive is transposed into Welsh law by The Environmental Assessment of Plans and Programmes (Wales) Regulations 2004 (the SEA Regs).
 It is a process which aims to assess the effect that a plan or programme is likely to have on the environment before it is implemented.
 The objective of SEA is “to provide for a high level of protection of the environment and to contribute to the integration of environmental considerations into the preparation and adoption of plans and programmes with a view to promoting sustainable development” .
-Guidance for SA and SEA has been set out in the LDP Manual published by the Welsh Assembly Government, which refers to the Office of the Deputy Prime Minister (ODPM) SEA guidance and the ODPM SA guidance.
+Guidance for SA and SEA has been set out in the LDP Manual published by the Welsh Government, which refers to the Office of the Deputy Prime Minister (ODPM) SEA guidance.

 When does SEA apply?

 There is no definitive list of plans and programmes which will be covered by the SEA Regulations, each case is considered on an individual basis.
 The responsibility for deciding if the plan or programme is covered by the regulations lies with the organisation that is preparing the plan or programme.
 The Practical Guide to the SEA Directive gives a suggested list of plans and programmes that will be caught and also specifies the criteria for applying the SEA Directive.